Ángel Chávez

 Ángel Aristedes Chávez (born July 22, 1981) is a Panamanian professional baseball infielder.
 He made his Major League Baseball debut as an infielder with a late-season call up in 2005 for the San Francisco Giants.
 He has compiled a .269 career average with 74 home runs, 478 RBI and 98 stolen bases (in 137 attempts), in 936 minor league contests.
 He originally signed with the San Francisco Giants as a non-drafted free agent on October 30, 1998.
 He was born in David, Chiriquí, Panama.

 Career

 San Francisco Giants

-Chávez enjoyed a year at the minor league level, before having his contract purchased by the Giants on August 30.
-He made a big league debut that night vs. the Colorado Rockies, starting at shortstop for ailing Omar Vizquel.
-He played in 10 games (4 starts - 3 at shortstop, 1 at second base) with the Giants, going 5-for-19 (.263) with a 2B.
-Despite missing the final 2 weeks of the minor league season, he ranked 5th among all Giants farmhands with a career-high 83 RBIs in a combined 119 games.
-He batted .282 with 19 2Bs, 4 3Bs and a career-high 16 HRs.
+Chávez enjoyed a year at the minor league level in 2005, before having his contract purchased by the Giants on August 30.
+He made a big league debut that night versus the Colorado Rockies, starting at shortstop for ailing Omar Vizquel.
+He played in 10 games (4 starts - 3 at shortstop, 1 at second base) with the Giants, going 5-for-19 (.263) with a double.
+Despite missing the final 2 weeks of the minor league season, he ranked 5th among all Giants farmhands with a career-high 83 RBI in a combined 119 games.
+He batted .282 with 19 doubles, 4 tries and a career-high 16 home runs.